Once a month, Kim Hudson, 51, knocks on the door of her own home in Warren, Michigan.

-Children who witnessed their parents’ substance abuse, or who were exposed to opioids before birth, may also need ongoing medical care and therapy in order to live healthy lives.
+Children who witnessed their parents’ substance abuse, or who were exposed to opioids before birth, may also need ongoing in order to live healthy lives.

 Some grandparents raising grandchildren are also living on a fixed income.
 And nearly one in five live below the poverty line, according to Generations United.

 Older adults may even be dealing with their own health issues.
 This can make it hard to keep up with the go-go-go pace of a child.
 Some grandparents may even forgo their own medical care.

 “We find that often the children are the priority,” said Peterson Lent.
 “If the grandparent has a doctor’s appointment but something comes up with the child, they’re often going to neglect their own health needs and prioritize the needs of the children.”